One of the commentators on this site raised some interesting issues, in response to part of an article that I wrote, which warrant some discussion.

 Either way, I feel shock and anger at the recognition that all of those principles and beliefs we held dear – such as justice, fairness, democracy, freedom, Government accountability, equality (at least in terms of the worth of each life), institutionalised philanthropy – all trodden under foot by advocates of Social Darwinism – an aristocratic elite – in just four years.
 And the faith we each had in those collective ideals undermined by the constant perpetuation of socially divisive propaganda tactics from the Right.

 Dividing people by using blame and prejudice further weakens our opposition to oppression.
+It’s a strategy the Tories have mastered.

 Government policies are expressed political intentions, regarding how our society is organised and governed.
 They have calculated socio-economic aims and consequences.
 None of the policies that this government have formulated regarding the “support and care” of some of the most vulnerable citizens could be seen as anything other than expressions of intentional harm.